devrai36/PowerBI_HR_analytics_Dashboard/README.md

 # PowerBI_HR_analytics_Dashboard
-Professional Power BI Dashboard project using employees data, which helps the HR to analyze the reason for attrition observed in the company which will provide meaningful insights .
+Professional Power BI Dashboard project using employees data, which helps the HR to understand the reasons for attrition observed in the company which will provide meaningful insights .
 These insights will help the HR to make the right decision and take the right precautions to reduce the attrition rate of the company, which will be very beneficial in the growth of the company.

 ## Project learnings
 • Identified key factors to reduce attrition